 At NDSU Fargo campus, department and faculty offices are located at the Stop and Go Center.
 The majority of classes and laboratories are held at Sudro Hall.

 At the Bismarck site, department offices, faculty offices and classrooms are located on the Sanford Health campus.

 A nursing skills laboratory, assessment laboratory and simulation center are maintained at both sites to enhance student learning.

 The Fargo-Moorhead and Bismarck communities provide a rich source of health care facilities, which are utilized by the nursing program.

 Faculty members are experts in their specialized areas and assist students with learning in both classroom and clinical settings.

-To learn more about our program in Bismarck and in Fargo, visit Academic Sites.
+To learn more about our program in Bismarck and in Fargo, visit our About page.